What is Depression?

 - Sleep difficulties

 - Significant and unintentional weight loss or significant weight gain or significant changes in appetite

 - Being mode sedentary than usual or more restless

 - Suicidal ideation

 How depression manifests can, and does, vary from person to person.
 Not all individuals experience all the symptoms described above.
 Oftentimes, symptoms of depression may include a continuous feeling of sadness.
 Others may not report significant sadness but rather a consistent absence of joy and a loss of interest in hobbies that they once enjoyed.

 How is Depression Treated?

-If you feel as though you may be suffering from depression, it is important to remember that things are certainly not hopeless given there are a number of ways it can be treated.
-Once such treatment is called Cognitive Behavioural Therapy (CBT).
+If you feel as though you may be suffering from depression, it is important to remember that things are certainly not hopeless, given there are a number of ways it can be treated.
+One treatment is called Cognitive Behavioural Therapy (CBT).
 CBT is a highly effective, research-supported treatment for depression.